Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 2. What should I do if I receive health insurance through Covered California, but I am unable to make payments as my income has decreased.
 Can I apply for Medi-Cal?

 Report your change of income through your existing Covered California account at www.coveredca.com.
-If you no longer qualify for health insurance coverage through Covered California, your case will automatically be transferred to the Human Services Agency where an eligibility evaluation will be conducted for Medi-Cal.
+If you no longer qualify for health insurance coverage through Covered California, your case will automatically be transferred to the Human Services Agency where an eligibility evaluation will be completed for Medi-Cal.

 Yes, please submit your renewal packet so that when the suspension period is lifted, your benefits will not be discontinued.
 Once the suspension period is lifted, if you have not submitted your renewal packet, your benefits will be terminated.